Inspirational films that tell the Jewish story for audiences everywhere

 How do I watch films when I have a Festival Pass?

-When you purchase a Festival Pass, a Festival Family Pass, or redeem a pass earned through a donation, you will receive an e-mail containing a link to your portal.
+When you purchase a Festival Pass or redeem a pass earned through a donation, you will receive an e-mail containing a link to your portal.
 Save that e-mail, as you will be able to use that link to take you to your portal to watch a film.
 Please note, that you will need to login to the site to access your personal portal.

 How do I watch a film with a single ticket?